alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 # Installing and compiling

 1. Download the model source code plus useful files from [here](https://sdrive.cnrs.fr/s/2sNwLBHHsyFeeE8).
-Then, uncompress the directory on your work `/work/crct/zz9999zz` (replace `zz9999zz` with your CCUB login).
+Then, uncompress the directory on your work `/work/crct/zz9999zz` (replace `zz9999zz` with your CCUB login) (using `unzip GRISLI.zip`).
 As for now, the model source code is not freely available; this is why the .zip archive is password-protected.
 Then, enter the model directory `cd GRISLI/GRISLI-version8-svn`.

-2. On the CCUB cluster, you should be all set with libraries correctly linked in the `Makefile` in the `SOURCES` directory on lines 25–53:
+2. On the CCUB cluster, you should be all set with libraries correctly linked in the file named `Makefile` located in the `SOURCES` directory on lines 25–53:

 ```fortran
 NCDF_INC  = /soft/c7/netcdf/4.5.0/intel/2018/include